 In American Horror Story, everything from the music to the camera angles will give you that creepy-crawly feeling and the sort of dread that springs up from the pit of your stomach.
-That being said, AHS isn’t all psychological torture.
+Yet AHS isn’t all psychological torture.
 It strikes a particular balance between horror and humor, making it basically the perfect show.
 Season eight, American Horror Story: Apocalypse, is nearly upon us.
 According to teaser news leaked over the summer, the upcoming season will be a crossover between previous seasons Coven and Murder House.

 Based loosely on both the film Psycho and the novel that inspired the film, Bates Motel is a modern-day retelling of the events that made Norman Bates a killer.
 A great deal of the show focuses on Norman’s relationship with his mother, with whom he is ... unusually close.
 As the show progresses, Norman finds himself unintentionally tied to a handful of murders and begins to struggle with mental illness.
 Bates Motel has all the creepiness of AHS, and its final season, which premiered this past year, presents Hitchcock’s terrifying classic in a whole new way.
 All five seasons are now available on Netflix.